 After graduating from University of British Columbia in 1978 with a degree in medicine and interning in Montreal, Dr. Chercover did locums for 3 years in the Fraser Valley and the Northwest coast of BC.
 During that time, he repeatedly bumped into Dr. David Hardwick, a fellow UBC alumnus and MAA Board Director, who advised him to consider pathology.

 After four years as a resident at Vancouver General Hospital (VGH) and UBC Hospital, and a year in the VGH Department of Hematopathology, Dr. Chercover became a Fellow of the Royal College of Physicians of Canada in both Anatomical Pathology and Clinical Pathology.

 Since then, Dr. Chercover has been a staff member at Lions Gate Hospital, where he happily does mostly surgical pathology.

-Dr. Maryam Eslami is a first year Ophthalmology resident at the University of British Columbia (UBC).
+Dr. Maryam Eslami is an Ophthalmology resident at the University of British Columbia (UBC).
 She obtained her MD in 2018 from UBC.
 Prior to medicine, she studied biomechanical engineering at Sharif University of Technology in Tehran and was the president of the Mechanical Engineering Undergraduate Student Council.
 Prior to immigrating to Canada in 2011, she was recognized by Iran’s National Elite Foundation for her extraordinary academic achievements.

 Outside of clinical practice, Dr. Eslami is particularly interested in mentorship and curriculum development for medical education.
 She also enjoys a variety of sports and outdoors activities.

-Vancouver-Fraser Medical Program
+Board Director, Vancouver-Fraser Medical Program